commercetools/commercetools-docs-kit/README.md

   <a href="https://github.com/commercetools/commercetools-docs-kit/releases"><img src="https://badgen.net/github/release/commercetools/commercetools-docs-kit" alt="Latest release" /></a> <a href="https://github.com/commercetools/commercetools-docs-kit/blob/master/LICENSE"><img src="https://badgen.net/github/license/commercetools/commercetools-docs-kit" alt="GitHub license" /></a>
 </p>

+This repository contains packages to develop documentation websites for commercetools.
+It includes things like Gatsby themes, Gatsby plugins, UI components, etc. Please look at the individual packages in [`packages` folder](./packages) for functional documentation.

 ## Getting started

-This repository contains packages to develop documentation websites for commercetools.
-It includes things like Gatsby themes, Gatsby plugins, UI components, etc.

-## Documentation

-Please look at the individual packages in [`packages` folder](./packages) for functional documentation.
-Start with the [base theme](./packages/gatsby-theme-docs) and then proceed with the feature add-ons (the other `gatsby-theme` prefixed packages).
+For general documentation use cases, start with the [base theme](./packages/gatsby-theme-docs).
+The [`packages` folder](./packages) also includes [base theme](./packages/gatsby-theme-docs) addons that you may find useful.

+For documention based on API specifications, start with the [API theme](./packages/gatsby-theme-api-docs).
+Note that the [API theme](./packages/gatsby-theme-api-docs) is also an addon to the [base theme](./packages/gatsby-theme-docs).

 ## Developing packages